 On many Sundays, my wife and I luxuriate over a three-egg omelet with grilled Texas Toast or English muffins and her homemade marmalade for breakfast.
 I have done a lot of experimenting over the years and at last I have made a breakthrough.
-This method makes absolutely the most wonderful creamy custardy decadent omelet.
+This method makes absolutely the most wonderful creamy custardy decadent omelet (or scrambled eggs, if you prefer).
 Absolutely the effen best ever.
 And it is fast and easy.

 As it is heated, the molecular chains in cornstarch unravel and form a mesh with other starch chains, a process called starch gelatinization.
-It forms a custard-like gel of the water, fat, and protein in the eggs, cream, and butter.
-My friend Grant Crilly at ChefSteps, a far more accomplished baker than I, added that “as the cornstarch gels, it binds the water that is squeezed out of the cooking egg protein really capturing moisture and adding some elasticity.”
-Lots of recipes take advantage of this by mixing egg and corn starch such as cookies, lemon bars, brownies, pudding, and crepes.
+It forms a custard-like gel trapping the water, fat, and protein in the eggs, cream, and butter.
+My friend Grant Crilly at ChefSteps, a far more accomplished baker than I, added that “as the cornstarch gels, it binds the water that is squeezed out of the cooking egg protein, really capturing moisture and adding some elasticity.”
+Lots of recipes take advantage of this by mixing egg and corn starch: cookies, lemon bars, brownies, pudding, and crepes.
 The AmazingRibs.com science advisor, Prof. Greg Blonder, said “Essentially it forms an internal sauce.”

 Here’s a short video of the process with special thanks to the late great pianist Don Shirley for his 1950s version of “At Last” written by Mack Gordon and Harry Warren in 1941.
 If you saw the movie Green Book, that was Shirley in the back seat.